 - Graduates of a combined program can get to work immediately as network cabling technicians, or continue to pursue an electrician apprenticeship and certification

-- These two trades naturally go together.
-Graduates with training in both fields have more job options and higher earning potential
+- Graduates with training in both fields have more job options and higher earning potential

 Herzing College Combined Electrician & Network Cabling Program

 This course is a combination of two programs: Construction and Maintenance Electrician and Network Cabling Specialist.